Chris Coelen: Kinetic Content

-Production Approach
+Production approach

-Kathryn VanArendonk of Vulture says that "Coelen insists Love Is Blind is more an experiment than a traditional reality show.
+Kathryn VanArendonk of Vulture wrote that "Coelen insists Love Is Blind is more an experiment than a traditional reality show.
 Its grip on formula is looser: There are no rote, predesigned outcomes, and participants go back to their home cities and spend time with their real friends and family.
 There are fewer pre-built sets and organized interactions because the cameras are meant to simply follow the cast.
 Conversations happen more organically, and Coelen insists producers try not to interfere."

+Emily Longeretta of Variety quotes Coelen, "We don’t take the opportunity to make these shows for granted, and I think that pays off...It’s really, really hard and time consuming, but ultimately, I think the quality of our storytelling stands up against any series — scripted or non-scripted.
+I’m really proud of the shows we do and the way we produce them."